andrew/ultimate-awesome/README.md

 - [awesome-sql](https://github.com/brandonhimpfen/awesome-sql) - A curated list of SQL databases, tools, clients, query builders, learning resources, extensions, and ecosystem utilities.
 - [awesome-static-website-services](https://github.com/brandonhimpfen/awesome-static-website-services) - A curated list of awesome services, platforms, and tools for building, hosting, and managing static websites.
 - [awesome-tailwindcss](https://github.com/brandonhimpfen/awesome-tailwindcss) - A curated list of awesome tools, components, templates, and resources for Tailwind CSS.
+- [awesome-test-automation](https://github.com/brandonhimpfen/awesome-test-automation) - A curated list of awesome frameworks, tools, libraries, and resources for automating software testing.
 - [awesome-travel-hacking](https://github.com/brandonhimpfen/awesome-travel-hacking) - A curated list of awesome resources, tools, and strategies for travel hacking, designed to help you save money, earn points and miles, and travel the world for less.
 - [awesome-vscode](https://github.com/brandonhimpfen/awesome-vscode) - A curated list of awesome Visual Studio Code extensions, resources, themes, and tools.
 - [awesome-web3](https://github.com/brandonhimpfen/awesome-web3) - A curated list of platforms, protocols, tools, frameworks, and learning resources for Web3.